Advent Carol Service - Sunday 28 November at 5.30pm

 d) by having your usual place of residence in the Parish for at least six months;

-e) by having a parent whose usual place of residence has been in the Parish for at least six months during your lifetime;
+e) by having a parent whose usual place of residence has been in the Parish for at least six months at any time after you were born;

 f) by habitually attending public worship at St Mary's for at least six months;

-g) by one parent habitually attending public worship at St Mary's for at least six months.
+g) by one parent habitually attending public worship at St Mary's for at least six months at any time after you were born.

 The clergy will be willing to talk through these options in more detail with couples.
 In addition, if either party has had a previous marriage dissolved then this must be discussed with the clergy in accordance with the Church of England guidelines.